 - Kea sightings - learn how to identify kea and send in your sightings!
 Learn how researchers find kea in the wild using transmitters and telemetry equipment.

-Programme Educator
+Programme Developer and Educator

 Helen Hamblin - NZCS, Diploma of Teaching (secondary)